mr-3/mrcube-en-docs/docs/source/user_manual.rst

 Popup menu in the Class Editor
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-When users right click in the Class editor, a popup menu is shown.
+When users right click in the **Class Editor**, a popup menu is shown.
 The contents of the popu menu is different when nodes are selected or not.
 The popup menus are shown as follows.

 .. figure:: figures/popup_menu_class_editor.png
    :scale: 60 %